- Similar: limited stock switch choice The reviewer said limited stock switch choice was not isolated and also appeared with the Keychron Q6 HE 8K.

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in hot-swappable switches, ease of switch replacement, rapid trigger support, below average in wireless performance, connectivity, cable quality.
+Compared with other Gaming Keyboards, this product is above average in legend visibility, hot-swappable switches, rapid trigger support, below average in connectivity, cable quality, portability.

 | Attribute | This product | Category average | Difference |